Holding Library: The specific library to which borrowed material belongs AKA Owning Library (when not the Home Library).

 The maximum number of overdue items is 1.
 Accounts will be blocked after a book is 7 days overdue.
 The home library is responsible for tracking their own patrons' obligations.
 Thi scan be done using the GIL Express Patron Blocks report recieved daily be email.
 When an overdue GIL Express item is removed from the patron's account, the block on the patron's library account will be removed.

 Overdue fines are not charged for GIL Express.
-Patrons will be invoiced for the price of lost or damaged items; invoices should include the price set by the local Holding/Owning Libarary plus the system-wide processing fee of $35.00.
+Patrons will be invoiced for the price of lost or damaged items; invoices should include the price set by the local Holding/Owning Library.
 If the Holding Library charges an overdue recall fine, then the GIL Express patrons are also subject to that fine.
 Since the average cost of an item varies significantly among institutions, the Holding Library will set the price of the lost item.
-The processing fee is standard across the system.
 If the Holding Library charges its patrons an overdue recall fine or a service charge then that same fine or fee will apply to GIL Express patrons.

 If a Holding Library opts to charge recall fines for GIL Express items, the fine will be $2.50 per day per item.
 The decision to charge recall fines is a local one.
 If recall fines are charged, the amount is standard across the system.

 If the patron is a student, the Home Library should place a hold on the student's account in Banner.
 If the patron is not a student (i.e. faculty or staff, the Home Library should pursue all methods allowed by the institution to get the item(s) back.

 If a patron changes schools, the obligation that caused the block at the first Home Library will remain on the patron's record.
 At present, there is no automated way to enforce a block when a patron changes schools even though the policy supports the process.